-Security Role Name Description anyone In case the opennms-webapp-remoting package is installed, any user can download the Java Webstart installation package for the remote poller from http://opennms.server:8980/opennms-remoting/webstart/app.jnlp.
-ROLE_ANONYMO US Allows HTTP OPTIONS request to show allowed HTTP methods on a ReST resources and the login and logout page of the Web User Interface.
-ROLE_ADMIN Permissions to create, read, update and delete in the Web User Interface and the ReST API .
-ROLE_ASSET_EDI TOR Permissions to just update the asset records from nodes.
-ROLE_DASHBOA RD Allow users to just have access to the Dashboard .
-ROLE_DELEGATE Allows actions (such as acknowledging an alarm) to be performed on behalf of another user.
-ROLE_JMX Allows retrieving JMX metrics but does not allow executing MBeans of the OpenNMS Horizon JVM, even if they just return simple values.
-ROLE_MINION Minimal amount of permissions required for a Minion to operate.
-ROLE_MOBILE Allow user to use OpenNMS COMPASS mobile application to acknowledge Alarms and Notifications via the ReST API.
-ROLE_PROVISIO N Allow user to use the Provisioning System and configure SNMP in OpenNMS Horizon to access management information from devices.
-ROLE_READONL Y Limited to just read information in the Web User Interface and are no possibility to change Alarm states or Notifications .
-ROLE_REMOTIN G Permissions to allow access from a Remote Poller instance to exchange monitoring information.
-ROLE_REST Allow users interact with the whole ReST API of OpenNMS Horizon ROLE_RTC Exchange information with the OpenNMS Horizon Real-Time Console for availability calculations.
-ROLE_USER Default permissions of a new created user to interact with the Web User Interface which allow to escalate and acknowledge Alarms and Notifications .
+Security Role Name Description ROLE_ADMIN Permissions to create, read, update, and delete in the web UI and the ReST API .
+ROLE_ASSET_EDITO R Permissions only to update the asset records from nodes.
+ROLE_DASHBOARD Allow user access only to the dashboard.
+ROLE_DELEGATE Allow actions (such as acknowledging an alarm) to be performed on behalf of another user.
+ROLE_FLOW_MANA GER Allow user to edit flow classifications.
+ROLE_JMX Allow retrieving JMX metrics but does not allow executing MBeans of the OpenNMS Horizon JVM, even if they just return simple values.
+ROLE_MINION Minimum required permissions for a Minion to operate.
+ROLE_MOBILE Allow user to use OpenNMS COMPASS mobile application to acknowledge alarms and notifications via the REST API.
+ROLE_PROVISION Allow user to use the provisioning system and configure SNMP in OpenNMS Horizon to access management information from devices.
+ROLE_READONLY User limited to reading information in the web UI; unable to change alarm states or notifications.
+ROLE_REPORT_DESI GNER Permissions to manage reports in the web UI and REST API.
+ROLE_REST Allow users to interact with the entire OpenNMS Horizon REST API.

-How to manage Security Roles for Users:
+Security Role Name Description ROLE_RTC Exchange information with the OpenNMS Horizon Real-Time Console for availability calculations.
+ROLE_USER Default permissions for a new user to interact with the web UI: can escalate and acknowledge alarms and notifications.

-- 1. Login as a User with administrative permissions - 2.
-Choose Configure OpenNMS from the user specific main navigation which is named as your login user name - 3.
-Choose Configure Users, Groups and On-Call roles and select Configure Users
+- 1. Log in as a user with administrative permissions. - 2.
+Click the gear icon in the top right. - 3.
+Choose Configure OpenNMS → Configure Users, Groups and On-Call roles and select Configure Users. - 4.
+Click the modify icon next to the user you want to update. - 5.
+Select the role from Available Roles in the Security Roles section. - 6.
+Click Add to assign the security role to the user. - 7.
+Click Finish to apply the changes. - 8.
+Log out and log in to apply the new security role settings.

-- 4. Modify an existing User by clicking the modify icon next to the User - 5.
-Select the Role from Available Roles in the Security Roles section - 6.
-Use Add and Remove to assign or remove the Security Role from the User - 7.
-Click Finish to persist and apply the Changes - 8.
-Logout and Login to apply the new Security Role settings roles=operator,stage
+3.2.4.
+Creating custom securitry roles

-How to add custom roles
+To create a custom security role you need to define the name and specify the security permissions.

-- Create a file called \$OPENNMS\HOME/etc/security-roles.properties. - Add a property called roles, and for its value, a comma separated list of the custom roles, for example:
+- Create a file called \$OPENNMS_HOME/etc/security-roles.properties. - Add a property called roles, and for its value, a comma-separated list of the custom security roles, for example: